New Residential Inv (NRZ) Received its Third Buy in a Row

-After Barclays and Credit Suisse gave New Residential Inv (NYSE: NRZ) a Buy rating last month, the company received another Buy, this time from B.Riley FBR.
-Analyst Timothy P. Hayes reiterated a Buy rating on New Residential Inv yesterday and set a price target of $8.50.
-The company’s shares closed last Tuesday at $6.52.
+After B.Riley FBR and Barclays gave New Residential Inv (NYSE: NRZ) a Buy rating last month, the company received another Buy, this time from Nomura.
+Analyst Matthew Howlett maintained a Buy rating on New Residential Inv yesterday and set a price target of $12.00.
+The company’s shares closed last Wednesday at $6.36.

-According to TipRanks.com, Hayes is ranked 0 out of 5 stars with an average return of -17.1% and a 39.5% success rate.
-Hayes covers the Financial sector, focusing on stocks such as Broadmark Realty Capital, Cherry Hill Mortgage, and Ellington Financial.
+According to TipRanks.com, Howlett is ranked 0 out of 5 stars with an average return of -20.5% and a 26.3% success rate.
+Howlett covers the Financial sector, focusing on stocks such as Federal National Mortgage Association, TriplePoint Venture Growth, and ARMOUR Residential REIT.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for New Residential Inv with a $10.40 average price target, representing a 51.8% upside.
+Currently, the analyst consensus on New Residential Inv is a Strong Buy with an average price target of $10.40, which is a 60.0% upside from current levels.
 In a report issued on April 20, Barclays also maintained a Buy rating on the stock with a $11.00 price target.

 See today’s analyst top recommended stocks >>